wyattis/z/zdefaults/README.md

 # zdefaults
 Set default values for a struct using tags.
-Will ignore any values that aren't at their zero value.
-Supports parsing time.Duration and time.Time.
+Will ignore any values that aren't already at their zero value.
+Supports parsing time.Duration and time.Time as well as custom implementations of the `Settable` interface.

 ## Example
 Set defaults for an example file server configuration.